-Our second Inside Headquarters Live is here!
-It’s our free-to-book, live conversation series exclusively for VRC members and their guests.
+Our second Inside Headquarters Live has been rescheduled to October 6, 2021.
+Join us for this free-to-book, live conversation series exclusive to VRC members and their guests.

-These evenings give our members first-hand insight into the latest news from HQ, including in-depth conversation and live Q&A sessions with the VRC Leadership Team, including our CEO Neil Wilson and Chairman Steve Rosich.
+These evenings give our members first-hand insight into the latest news from HQ, including in-depth conversation and live Q&A sessions with the VRC Leadership Team, including our CEO Steve Rosich and Chairman Neil Wilson.

-We will be serving light snacks and a complimentary drink on arrival, with a bar open to purchase additional drinks throughout the evening – a great opportunity for members to use their $160 renewal bonus credit.
+We will be serving light snacks and a complimentary drink on arrival, with a bar open to purchase additional drinks throughout the evening.

 Jen’s role of GM – Equine Welfare encompasses equine welfare before, during, and after a Thoroughbred’s racing career.
 She is responsible for the development and ongoing implementation of the Racing Victoria’s 2019 Equine Welfare Strategic Plan (EWSP) working closely with GM – Vet Services Dr Grace Forbes who leads on the ‘during racing’ welfare initiatives.
 Jen’s other responsibilities include equine welfare policy, participant education in relation to equine welfare, welfare visits and assessments, and the delivery of equine welfare programs and initiatives including the Off The Track (OTT) Program.